R-Bet/tetr15/README.md

 5. Press the C key to hold a piece or switch the held piece.

 6. Press the Space key to hard-drop.

+7. Press the ESC key to quit to menu.

+8. Press the R key to restart current game with the same starting level.